Nell McCafferty: Career

 In 1990, McCafferty won a Jacob's Award for her reports on the 1990 World Cup for RTÉ Radio 1's The Pat Kenny Show.
-McCafferty lives in Ranelagh, an area of Dublin.
+McCafferty lived in Ranelagh, an area of Dublin.
 McCafferty published her autobiography, Nell, in 2004.
-In it, she explores her upbringing in Derry, her relationship with her parents, her fears about being gay, the joy of finding a domestic haven with the love of her life, the Irish writer Nuala O'Faolain, and the pain of losing it.
+In it, she explores her upbringing in Derry, her relationship with her parents, her fears about being gay, the joy of finding a domestic haven with the love of her life, the Irish writer Nuala O'Faolain, and the pain of their separation.

-In 2009, after the publication of the Murphy Report into the abuse of children in the Dublin archdiocese, McCafferty confronted Archbishop Diarmuid Martin asking him why the Catholic Church had not, as a "gesture of redemption", relinquished titles such as "Your Eminence" and "Your Grace."
+In 2009, after the publication of the Murphy Report into the abuse of children in the Dublin archdiocese, McCafferty confronted Archbishop Diarmuid Martin asking him why the Catholic Church had not, as a "gesture of redemption", relinquished styles of address such as "Your Eminence" and "Your Grace".

 McCafferty caused a controversy in 2010 with a declaration in a live Newstalk radio interview that the then Minister for Health, Mary Harney, was an alcoholic.
 This allegation led to a court case in which Harney was awarded €450,000 the following year.
-McCafferty has very rarely featured on live radio or television in Ireland as a commentator since the incident, despite being ever present in those media from 1990 onwards.
-However, she has been featured on a number of recorded shows.
+McCafferty very rarely featured on live radio or television in Ireland as a commentator after the incident despite being ever present in those media from 1990 onwards.
+However, she was featured on a number of recorded shows.

 The Irish Times wrote that "Nell's distinctive voice, both written and spoken, has a powerful and provocative place in Irish society."

 McCafferty received an honorary doctorate of literature from University College Cork on 2 November 2016 for "her unparalleled contribution to Irish public life over many decades and her powerful voice in movements that have had a transformative impact in Irish society, including the feminist movement, campaigns for civil rights and for the marginalised and victims of injustice".

-Personal life
+Personal life and death

-McCafferty was in a fifteen-year relationship with the late journalist Nuala O'Faolain.
+McCafferty was in a fifteen-year relationship with the journalist Nuala O'Faolain, beginning in 1980.
+The couple owned a cottage in west Ireland prior to their acrimonious separation in 1995; they were partly reconciled by the time of O'Faolain's death.

+McCafferty died from complications of a stroke at a nursing home in Fahan, Inishowen, County Donegal, on 21 August 2024.
+She was 80.

+A mural of McCafferty was unveiled in March 2025 in the Bogside.